emrepbu/SMSGateway/README.md

 - `ApplyFilterUseCase`: Applies filter rules to SMS messages
 - `SendEmailForSmsUseCase`: Handles email forwarding

+## Project Status

+⚠️ **This project is currently in development and is intended for demonstration purposes only.**

+This is a proof-of-concept application.
+It is not intended for production use in its current state.
+Features may be incomplete, and breaking changes might occur in future updates.

+Feel free to use this codebase for learning and experimentation, but be aware of the following limitations:
+- Security features are minimal
+- Error handling may not cover all edge cases
+- Performance optimizations are limited
+- Documentation is still in progress

+Contributions, suggestions, and feedback are welcome!

 ## 📖 License

 This project is protected under a NonCommercial License that restricts commercial use without explicit permission from the copyright holder.
 See the [LICENSE](LICENSE) file for details.